devopsengineerDan/Daniel_project/Backup.md

 FOLLOW-UP
 ORIGINAL ---> MEAN
 ---------------------------------
-NECESSITY ECONOMY      ---> Offer Necessary Solution to Take More MARKET VARIETY ECONOMY ---> Give but Take More DESTRUCTIVE ECONOMY    ---> Destroy/Destructive Environment to Take More
+NECESSITY ECONOMY      ---> Offer Necessary Solution to TAKE MORE MARKET VARIETY ECONOMY ---> Give but TAKE MORE DESTRUCTIVE ECONOMY    ---> Destroy/Destructive Environment to TAKE MORE

 ==============================================================================================
 👉 PUNISHMENT OF KABBALAH